Timmoth/Fortitude/README.md

 It's named after Operation Fortitude, a WW2 deception campaign, reflecting simulated external behavior.

 **Can I run multiple tests or services in parallel?**
 Yes!
-Fortitude automatically assigns each client a unique port from the configured range.
+Fortitude automatically assigns each connected client a unique port from the port range you provide via PORTS.
-This ensures each test or service mock is isolated, preventing port conflicts and enabling true parallel execution.
+This ensures each test instance is isolated, avoiding collisions and enabling true parallel execution.

 ## **Operation Fortitude in history**